tamaraniac/comp-justice/_sources/conditionals_loops.rst

 If the word is apple, length is equal to 5.
 The for loop goes until the value of i is equal to or greater to whatever number is inside range().
 With that logic, the loop STOPS when i goes to 5.
 That means it outputs something for i = 0, 1, 2, 3, 4.
 Or, in other words, goes around 5 times.

-What are we outputting?
+What are we printing?
 The variable "word" is the word that the user gave us.
 The phrase "word[i]" gives us a letter from the word.
 If i = 0, it would be 'a.'
 If i = 1, it would be 'p.'
 If i = 2, it would be 'p.'
 If i = 3, it would be 'l.'
 If i = 4, it would be 'e.'

 Try answering this question about the Python code above.

-.. mchoice:: PyIf1
+.. mchoice:: PyIf-loop1
     :correct: c
     :answer_a: Yes, "applee."
     :answer_b: Yes, "applea."